dgrijalva/jwt-go/README.md

 [![Build Status](https://travis-ci.org/dgrijalva/jwt-go.svg?branch=master)](https://travis-ci.org/dgrijalva/jwt-go)

+**BREAKING CHANGES COMING:*** Version 3.0.0 is almost complete.
+It will include _a lot_ of changes including a few that break the API.
+We've tried to break as few things as possible, so there should just be a few type signature changes.
+A full list of breaking changes will be available before 3.0.0 lands.
+If you would like to have any input befor 3.0.0 is locked, now's the time to review and provide feedback.

 **NOTICE:** A vulnerability in JWT was [recently published](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/).
 As this library doesn't force users to validate the `alg` is what they expected, it's possible your usage is effected.
 There will be an update soon to remedy this, and it will likey require backwards-incompatible changes to the API.
 In the short term, please make sure your implementation verifies the `alg` is what you expect.

 ## What the heck is a JWT?